Garlic Herb Roasted Chicken Thighs Easy and Flavorful

 Dietary Modifications

 If you need gluten-free options, this recipe fits well.
 All the ingredients are gluten-free.
 You can also make it Whole30 friendly by skipping the honey.
 For those on a keto diet, use a sugar substitute in the marinade.
 This will keep the dish low in carbs while still being tasty.
 Enjoy these variations to suit your needs while making garlic herb roasted chicken thighs.
-For the full recipe, check the earlier section!

 Storage Info